Powered by Confidentials.com Search Subscribe

 More details

-TV chef Simon Rimmer’s famous non-meatery Greens has been going strong in Didsbury since 1990 and now he’s branched out to Sale’s new social and dining destination Stanley Square, offering innovative and locally sourced vegetarian and vegan food, plus bar and outside spaces.
+TV chef Simon Rimmer’s famous non-meatery Greens has been going strong in Didsbury since 1990.
+In summer 2022, he branched out to Sale’s new social and dining destination Stanley Square, offering innovative and locally sourced vegetarian and vegan food, plus a rooftop bar and outside spaces.

 More details